markcampanelli/pvfit/README.md

 ## So What Can PVfit Do for Me?

-PVfit is currently restricted to direct-current (DC) PV performance measurement and modeling.
+PVfit is currently focused on direct-current (DC) PV module performance measurement and modeling.
 Following the standardized technical approach of most accredited PV calibration laboratories for measuring I-V curves using PV reference devices, PVfit makes considerable use of the effective irradiance ratio (F = Isc / Isc0 = M * Isc,ref / Isc0,ref) to quantify the *effective* irradiance on a PV device, in contrast to the common use of MET-station data ([poster](https://pvpmc.sandia.gov/download/7302/)).
-See [this paper](https://doi.org/10.1002/ese3.190) for a more detailed introduction and/or email [Mark Campanelli](mailto:mark.campanelli@gmail.com) to be added to the [PVfit Slack channel](https://pvfit.slack.com), where you can chat realtime about your quesitons.
+See [this paper](https://doi.org/10.1002/ese3.190) for a more detailed introduction.
+Email [Mark Campanelli](mailto:mark.campanelli@gmail.com) to be added to the [PVfit Slack channel](https://pvfit.slack.com), where you can chat realtime about your quesitons/applications.
 This open-source code supports and complements a closed-source model calibration service (e.g., single-diode model parameter fitting from I-V curve data) available at [https://pvfit.app](https://pvfit.app) and via a REST API.

 See the README's for individual subpackages to get started with specific functionalities—